Sean Murphy Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in MLB.

-- The Padres have the 12th-ranked team ERA across all MLB pitching staffs (4.16).
+- The Padres have a 4.36 team ERA that ranks 16th across all MLB pitching staffs.

-- Padres pitchers combine to surrender 18 total home runs at a clip of one per game (to rank 13th in the league).
+- The Padres rank 18th in baseball in home runs given up (21 total, 1.1 per game).

-- Snell (0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched) gets the start for the Padres, his fourth of the season.
+- Martinez (0-1) takes the mound for the Padres in his fourth start of the season.
+He's put together a 5.60 ERA in 17 2/3 innings pitched, with 11 strikeouts.

-- In his most recent time out on Wednesday against the New York Mets, the lefty went five innings, allowing four earned runs while surrendering six hits.
+- His last time out came on Friday against the Milwaukee Brewers, when the right-hander threw six innings, surrendering three earned runs while giving up five hits.

-- In three games this season, the 30-year-old has an ERA of 7.62, with 11.1 strikeouts per nine innings.
-Opponents are batting .327 against him.
+- In three games this season, the 32-year-old has a 5.60 ERA and 5.6 strikeouts per nine innings, while allowing a batting average of .221 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.